justinberi/bevy_solar_system/README.md

 - [x] Have deleted trails fade out (move the trail to a component without a rigid body and fade after in N frames - do this as another struct that adds a fade out param).
 - [ ] Lessen rotational inertial, so it spins when struct (might need to reduce restitution too) (or just conserve rotational inertia ... ).
 Then combine when they settle?
 - [ ] Document the functions so we can learn from it.
-- [ ] Add mouse interaction to add new bodies.
+- [x] Add mouse interaction to add new bodies.
+- [ ] Add velocity based on mouse drag.